laravel/docs/authentication.md

 <a name="adding-custom-authentication-drivers"></a>
 ## Adding Custom Authentication Drivers

+### Custom User Providers / Sources

-If you are not using a traditional relational database to store your users, you will need to extend Laravel with your own authentication driver.
-We will use the `extend` method on the `Auth` facade to define a custom driver.
-You should place this call to `extend` within a [service provider](/docs/{{version}}/providers):
+If you are not using a traditional relational database to store your users, you will need to extend Laravel with your own authentication user provider.
+We will use the `provider` method on the `Auth` facade to define a custom user provider.
+You should place this call to `provider` within a [service provider](/docs/{{version}}/providers):

     <?php